xiix0/scam/README.md

-You will be successful in love.
+A gift of a flower will soon be made to you.